 A WordPress user profile displays a brief description about the author.
 It may contain his or her biodata, role in the company, personal website, recent posts and social profiles.
 So the readers will get an idea about him and make a connection through social accounts if interested.

-Sign in into your WordPress site and open Users > Your Profile from the left sidebar.
-Profile settings will open where you can customize the look of the dashboard, frontend profile and others.
+Sign in to your WordPress site and open Users > Your Profile from the left sidebar.
+Profile settings will open where you can customize the look of the dashboard, frontend profile, and others.

 While writing posts, this will be your default screen.